Build-From-PRD/.github/profile/README.md

-> **Build-from-PRD** is a collaborative space where real-world product ideas are turned into structured PRDs for developers to build, learn, and showcase.
+**Build-from-PRD** is a collaborative platform where real-world product ideas are transformed into detailed, well-structured Product Requirement Documents (PRDs) — empowering developers to build confidently, learn continuously, and showcase their work effectively.

->
-> 🚀 **Build from scratch.
-Contribute with impact.
-Add it to your resume.**
+🚀 **Build from the ground up.
+Make meaningful contributions.
+Elevate your professional profile.**

->
-> Whether you're a junior dev looking to practice, a bootcamp grad wanting to ship something real, or a product-minded builder—this org gives you access to well-scoped, high-quality product specs to start building today.
+Whether you’re an early-career developer seeking hands-on experience, a bootcamp graduate eager to launch real projects, or a product-focused builder looking for high-quality, clearly defined specs—this organization offers access to thoughtfully scoped PRDs, enabling you to start building immediately and with purpose.